Xilinx/ml-suite/deepdetect_webcam.md

 	```

-	When you see the message "INFO - 16:03:43 - Running DeepDetect HTTP server on 			0.0.0.0:8080", this indicates  that the script has started the webserver correctly.

-        When the FPGA is ready you will see "XBLAS online! (d=0)"
+	When you see the message "INFO - 16:03:43 - Running DeepDetect HTTP server on 			0.0.0.0:8080", this indicates  that the script has started the webserver correctly.</br>When the FPGA is ready you will see `XBLAS online! (d=0)`

 **Terminal 2:**
 1. Connect to F1